Prevention of mining hazards in the central part

 In mining, there are various ways of backfilling cavities for the purpose of stabilisation.
 To enable rapid implementation of the measure and therefore the achievement of a load-bearing effect from an early stage, the experts decided to introduce a pumpable, self-curing construction material.
 The special concrete introduced consisted of rock salt, cement, stone coal filter ash, lime dust, a small amount of sand, and water.
 As the main additive is rock salt, this material is also known as “salt concrete”.

-So that the salt concrete could be introduced into the Bartensleben pit in the necessary quantities, a large infrastructure programme was needed in order to develop the first to third levels.
+In order to introduce the salt concrete into the Bartensleben pit in the necessary quantities, a large infrastructure programme was needed in order to develop the first to third levels.
 Until that point, only the fourth level of the pit had well-developed infrastructure: it was from this level that the salts were brought to the surface until 1969, and the level was subsequently used for final disposal.

 In total, over 1,000 metres of existing mine galleries were expanded from a small cross section that was only passable on foot to a size that was suitable for vehicles.
 It was necessary to completely recreate 1,250 metres of galleries.
 Two of these galleries – in this case, slightly inclined underground passages – connect several levels with one another so that it is now possible to travel across all levels by vehicle.